vishkid84/Portfolio-milestone-project/README.md

 The site was written in gitpod and pushed into the GitHub repository.
 This is hosted using GitHub, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.

-To run this locally open the command prompt or terminal.
+To run this locally, open the command prompt or terminal.
 Then paste this into it: 'git clone https://github.com/vishkid84/Portfolio-milestone-project.git'

 ## Credits